 In the past dairy has been condemned as a pro-inflammatory food.
 The science behind this is pretty week and the quality and types of dairy are so varied that it is impossible to categorize all dairy as being either pro-inflammatory or anti-inflammatory.
 It may be both, depending on the type of dairy and the person consuming it.

 The components of dairy that would tend to promote inflammation are the proteins (casein and whey) and the carbohydrate (lactose).
-Lactose and casein, in particular, can be very allergenic and problematic to susceptible people and in this sense will prednisone contribute to inflammation.
+Lactose and casein, in particular, can be very allergenic and problematic to susceptible people and in this sense will contribute to inflammation.

 The fats in dairy, in contrast, are generally benign and can even be anti-inflammatory.